caltechlibrary/foliage/_sources/installation.md.txt

 ### _Alternative 1: installing the ready-to-run executable programs_

-For the Caltech Library, we provide Foliage in a ready-to-run form for Windows computers.
+For the Caltech Library, we provide Foliage in a ready-to-run form for Windows and macOS computers.
 This is the easiest and preferred way of getting a copy of Foliage.
 Please contact the author for more information.

 ### _Alternative 2: installing Foliage using `pipx`_